giantswarm/legal/terms.md

 2.4 You must notify Giant Swarm immediately of any breach of security or unauthorized use of your Account or of your password that you become aware of.

-2.5 Your Account has “hard” and “soft” usage limits, as further explained at [Quota & Limits](https://giantswarm.io/limits/) available at [https://giantswarm.io/limits/](https://giantswarm.io/limits/).
+2.5 Your Account has "hard" and "soft" usage limits, as further explained at [Quota & Limits](https://giantswarm.io/limits/) available at [https://giantswarm.io/limits/](https://giantswarm.io/limits/).
 You are not permitted to exceed the hard usage limits.
 Giant Swarm also reserves the right to determine and to enforce soft usage limits in its sole discretion.

 ## 3. Use of Giant Swarm Service